The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 Generally good candidates for eyelid surgery will have realistic expectations for what can be achieved with the procedure.

-It is important to remember that no plastic surgeon, no matter their skills or experience, can ever guarantee results.
+It is important to remember that no plastic surgeon, no matter their skills or experience, can ever guarantee results, so don’t be afraid to ask your questions.

 Part two: the procedure